Karthick47v2/quizzzy-backend/README.md

     uid: <firebase user unique id >
     name: <title for questionnaire>
 }
-# flask app designed in a way to automatically send generated ans and question to requested flutter app user's auth id
+# app designed in a way to automatically send generated ans and question to requested flutter app user's auth id
 ```

 ## Run tests